Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential convergence: the prequantization case

 Write

 where $\{e_i\}$ is the basis consisting of the eigenfunctions associated to the eigenvalue $\lambda_i$ for $j\geq k+1$ with

 and $e_j$ for $j=1, \cdots k$ are eigen-functions of eigen-value zero.
-By plugging $\overline\zeta_\infty$ into \eqref{eq:xibarinfty-zeta}, we derive \beastar a_j'(\tau)&=&0, \quad j=1, \cdots, k\\ a_i'(\tau)+\lambda_ia_i(\tau)&=&0, \quad i=k+1, \cdots \eeastar and it follows that \beastar a_j&=&c_j, \quad j=1, \cdots, k\\ a_i(\tau)&=&c_ie^{-\lambda_i\tau}, \quad i=k+1, \cdots. \eeastar By the same calculation in the proof of Theorem \ref{thm:3-interval}, it follows
+By plugging $\overline\zeta_\infty$ into \eqref{eq:xibarinfty-zeta}, we derive \beastar a_j'(\tau)&=&0, \quad j=1, \cdots, k\\ a_i'(\tau)+\lambda_ia_i(\tau)&=&0, \quad i=k+1, \cdots \eeastar and it follows that \beastar a_j&=&c_j, \quad j=1, \cdots, k\\ a_i(\tau)&=&c_ie^{-\lambda_i\tau}, \quad i=k+1, \cdots. \eeastar By the same calculation in the proof of Theorem \ref{thm:three-interval}, it follows

-As a conclusion of this section, it remains to show the non-vanishing of $\nabla^{\pi_\theta}_\tau \overline\zeta_\infty$ which will then lead to contradiction and hence finish the proof of Proposition \ref{prop:expdecayhorizontal}.
-The non-vanishing proof is given in the next section with introducing the center of mass.
+As a conclusion of this section, it remains to show \begin{lem} \end{lem} This lemma will then lead to contradiction and hence finish the proof of Proposition \ref{prop:expdecayhorizontal}.
+The proof of this non-vanishing is given in the next section via the study of the center of mass.

-\subsection{Exponential decay of the tangential part II: study of the center of mass}
+\subsection{$L^2$-exponential decay of the tangential component $du$ II: study of center of mass}